 A total of 50 miles of hiking trails meander through maritime forests, interior wetlands, historic districts, marsh ecosystems, and the beautiful beaches.
-Trails are accessible only by foot.
-The roadways allow vehicle and bicycle use.
+Trails, beach, and roadways (not marked private) are all available for hiking.

-Trails at the south end include the Dungeness Trail-- a self-guided walk through the Dungeness Historic District; the River Trail--a short walk from Dungeness Dock to Sea Camp; the Nightingale Trail offers another view of a maritime forest; the South End trail is an interesting collision of ecosystems.
+Popular trails on the southern end of the island include the Dungeness Trail-- a self-guided walk through the Dungeness Historic District; the River Trail--a short walk from Dungeness Dock to Sea Camp; the Nightingale Trail offers another view of a maritime forest; the South End trail is an interesting collision of ecosystems.

-Traveling north on the dirt shell road known as Grande Avenue you travel through the heart of the island under a draping canopy of live oaks, across forest floors packed with palmetto, through tall stands of stately pines, over open fields, near tidal creeks, fresh water wetlands and lakes.
-It also takes you near Plum Orchard Mansion, and it loops through the Settlement at the north end of Cumberland Island including the site of the First African Baptist Church.
-For a true backcountry experience, consider taking Parallel Trail or one of the many other backcountry and Wilderness trails that line the island.
+Hiking north on the Parallel Trail, or Main Park Road, will take you through the heart of the island under a draping canopy of live oaks, across forest floors packed with palmetto, through tall stands of stately pines, over open fields, near tidal creeks, fresh water wetlands and lakes.
+For a true backcountry experience, consider taking Parallel Trail or one of the many other backcountry and Wilderness trails that traverse the island.

 Anyone 16 or older must possess a Georgia Fishing License to fish.
 These can be obtained at over 1,000 locations in Georgia.
 Call 1-888-748-6887 or go to www.gofishgeorgia.com for more information.
 Anyone intending to saltwater fish must have the Saltwater Information Program Permit (SIP) attached to their fishing license.
 This SIP has no additional charge for those who already have a Georgia fishing license.
 Please see the GADNR website for more information.
 Anglers enjoy numerous fishing opportunities including stream fishing for trout, bobbing for Blue Gill and Bass in freshwater lakes, shore and deep sea fishing, and gathering shrimp and crabs from the marshes.